 Vegetarians don't eat meat, poultry, or fish, but may eat dairy products and eggs.
 Variations on vegetarianism include:

-Vegans do not eat any animal products -- including meat, poultry, eggs, dairy, and honey.
-When cooking for vegans, substitute plant-based margarine and oil for butter.
-(But remember to focus on healthier fats, such as olive and canola oils, and to skip trans fats).
+Vegans do not eat any animal products -- including meat, poultry, eggs, dairy, and even honey, for some people.
 Whole grains, beans, lentils, and tofu are all popular vegan foods that you can easily include in main dishes.

 Gluten-free diets completely avoid gluten, a type of protein found in wheat, rye, and barley.
 There is no gluten in rice, potatoes, corn, or certain whole grains, including quinoa.
 There's much more than bread to watch out for, and you won't always see "gluten" on the ingredients list.
 For instance, malt (which is made from barley) and hydrolyzed vegetable protein (which often contains wheat) are common ingredients in many grocery store items.
 Soy sauce contains wheat, as do many vinegars.

-You'll see many items that say they're gluten-free.
-But that term is not regulated by the U.S. government, although the FDA proposed rules about how that term may be used.
-To get an idea of how many foods contain gluten, these are most of the foods that are off-limits: Wheat, barley, rye, spelt, millet, pasta, bread, crackers, breaded or processed meat or fish, cake, cookies, beer, white vinegar, commercial salad dressing, instant coffee, malted milk, canned stock or soup, curry powders, dry seasoning blends, some gravy mixes, and canned tuna (except tuna containing only water and salt).
+These are most of the foods that are off-limits for gluten-free diets: wheat, barley, rye, spelt, millet, pasta, bread, crackers, breaded or processed meat or fish, cake, cookies, beer, white vinegar, commercial salad dressing, instant coffee, malted milk, canned stock or soup, curry powders, dry seasoning blends, some gravy mixes, and canned tuna (except tuna containing only water and salt).